ibm-cloud-docs/vpc/file_storage_vpc_about.md

 When you set the access control mode of a file share to use [security groups](/docs/vpc?topic=vpc-using-security-groups), and create a mount target with a [virtual network interface](/docs/vpc?topic=vpc-vni-about), the VPC Infrastructure creates a file share gateway that provides a 1:1:1 granular authorization for the share.

 You can select a specific security group or use the VPC's default security group.
-By modifying the rules of the security groups in your VPC, you can restrict access to the file share from one or more specific virtual server instances.
+By modifying the rules of the security groups in your VPC, you can restrict access to the file share from one or more specific virtual server instances or bare metal server.

 When you create the mount target, you can specify a subnet and reserved IP address for the virtual network interface, or have the service pick an IP address for you in the specified subnet.
 The mount target must have a VPC private IP address, and the IP address must be in a subnet that is in the same zone as the share.
 The IP address that is assigned to the mount target cannot be changed later.